 EHT partners with site hosts to facilitate a faster and more effective roll out of a fast charge network in Tasmania, by providing capital, equipment selection, operating expertise, economies of scale in billing and customer support and risk mitigation.

-In addition to site hosts, EHT has five key relationships that help make the establishment and ongoing network operations possible:
+In addition to site hosts, EHT has a number of key relationships that help make the establishment and ongoing network operations possible:

 - I Want Energy: installation and maintenance